December 16, 2025

 And the Winner Is...

-Phonak leads this round.
+Phonak wins this round.

 While Oticon’s Tinnitus SoundSupport™ is great for those with tinnitus, Phonak's Roger™ microphone technology offers superior benefits for navigating noisy environments.
 It significantly enhances speech understanding, making it ideal for social gatherings and meetings.